 Each summer Saint Simon parishioners participate in the Tijuana Ministry, an immersive experience for parishioners and junior high students who work to build homes for families in need in one of Tijuana's poorest areas.
 During the week ministry programs are also offered to women, children, and teens.
 Read more about the Tijuana Ministry program here, or visit the parish Tijuana link to see details, including a wish list of items in preparation for the trip.

 Ongoing Outreach Activities

 Annual service hours

 Students in grades six through eight complete service hours during the year, either in at school or in their community.
-Requirements include: grade six (10 hours); grade seven (20 hours), and grade eight (30 hours).
-Saint Simon also provides links to local community service organizations so students can actively participate in support of the Parish's Pastoral plan to care for the environment, for the hungry and those living in poverty, and for the homeless.
+Requirements include: grade six (10 hours); grade seven (20 hours), and grade eight (20 hours).
+Students can actively participate in support of the Parish's Pastoral plan to care for the environment, for the hungry and those living in poverty, and for the homeless.